782618297/io_scene_scs/Home.md

 ### Mod creation pipeline

-For creation of mods you will need:
+For the creation of mods you will need:

 1. **[SCS Blender Tools](https://github.com/SCSSoftware/BlenderTools/wiki/Download)** - for content creation.
 2. **[Asset Conversion Tools](https://github.com/SCSSoftware/BlenderTools/wiki/Conversion-Tools)** - for converting created content with SCS Blender Tools to the game compatible formats.
-3. **File archiver and browser** - for packing and copying files from created with Asset Conversion Tools to "mod" folder.
+3. **File archiver and browser** - for packing and copying files created with Asset Conversion Tools to the "mod" folder.

 ### Content